How To Create A To-Do List In WordPress

 To-Do List Categories

-Note: If you enable this option, a ‘Categories’ item is added to the To-Do List menu …
+Note: When you enable this option, a ‘Categories’ item will be added to the To-Do List plugin menu …

-This allows you to add categories that you can use to organize your to-do lists (see ‘Plugin Usage’ section further below for more details) …
+This allows you to add categories that you can use to organize your lists (see ‘Plugin Usage’ section further below for more details) …

 List View

-- Individual – Selecting this option allows users to create and manage their own private to-do list.
+- Individual – Selecting this option lets users create and manage their own private to-do list.

 Sort Order

-‘Sort Order’ lets you specify how to-do list items will be sorted.
+‘Sort Order’ lets you specify how to order list items.

 Show Added By

-Note: This setting only works when ‘List View’ is set to ‘Group’.
+Note: This setting only applies when ‘List View’ is set to ‘Group’.

 Show Date Completed